 This degree will launch in Fall 2021 in the new Department of Social, Behavioral, and Population Sciences.

-The purpose of the MPH program in the Department of Social, Behavioral, and Population Sciences is to provide advanced training and field applications in basic and applied public health program development, evaluation, and research to promote health equity.
-Our mission is to elucidate and address the societal and structural bases of health inequities.
-The program has a strong emphasis on social determinants of health and theoretically based multi-level models of health promotion.
-The program prepares individuals for further graduate training or professional practice where graduates progress to careers in national and international government agencies (i.e., the Centers for Disease Control and state health departments), global nonprofit organizations, public health institutes, and academia.
-Graduates are expected to have responsibilities that would include program leadership, planning and evaluation, and applied research.
+The Social, Behavioral, and Population Sciences Program (SBPS) is a newly launched program starting in Fall 2021 in a new department of the same name.
+Students in SBPS engage in innovative training and field applications in social and behavioral program development, evaluation, and research to promote health equity.
+Students will learn skills needed to identify and address the critical areas of societal and structural bases of health inequities.
+The program has a strong emphasis on social determinants of health and multi-level models of health promotion.
+In addition, students have the option to tailor their courses to an area of interest in social, behavioral, and population health; for example, maternal and child health, sexual and reproductive health, health communication, nutrition, health equity, or violence.
+The program prepares individuals for professional practice and leadership roles in the social and behavioral sciences and graduates progress to careers in national and international government agencies (such as the Centers for Disease Control and state health departments), global nonprofit organizations, public health institutes, and academia, as well as further graduate training.

 SPHTM Foundational Requirements (15 Credits)

 SPHL 6020 Foundations of Public Health (3 Credits)

 SPHL 6050 Biostatistics for Public Health (3 Credits)

 SPHL 6060 Epidemiology for Public Health (3 Credits)